bipplane/devIR/README.md

 ### Human-in-the-Loop

 The agent pauses before executing destructive operations.
 If the proposed solution involves `DROP TABLE`, `rm -rf`, or similar commands, the workflow routes to a human approval checkpoint.
-The engineer sees exactly what the agent wants to do and can approve or abort.
+The engineer sees exactly what the agent wants to do, why it wants to do it, and can approve or abort this action.

 ```
 HUMAN APPROVAL REQUIRED